THC overdose: everything you need to know

 Panic can significantly worsen the symptoms of a THC overdose.
 Here are some tips to stay calm and avoid panic:

-1. Breathe deeply: deep breathing exercises can help lower your heart rate and reduce anxiety.
+1. Take a deep breath Deep breathing exercises can help to lower the heart rate and reduce anxiety.
 Breathe in slowly and deeply through your nose and out through your mouth.

-3. Communication: Talk calmly and reassuringly to the person affected.
-Let them know that everything is okay and that the symptoms will soon subside.
+3. Kommunikation Talk calmly and reassuringly to the person concerned.
+Let them know that everything is fine and that the symptoms will soon subside.

-4. Distraction: Light distraction can also help.
+4. Ablenkung Slight distraction can also help.
 Listen to calming music, watch a relaxing show or play a calm game.

 Hydration and rest are important measures to alleviate the symptoms of a THC overdose:

-1. Drink water: make sure the affected person drinks enough water.
+1. Drink water Make sure the person is drinking enough water.
 Hydration helps to calm the body and mitigate the effects of THC.

-2. Light snacks: Sometimes a small, light snack can help stabilize blood sugar levels and improve overall well-being.
+2. Light snacks Sometimes a small, light snack can help to stabilise blood sugar levels and improve general well-being.

-3. Find a resting place: Find a quiet, comfortable place to rest.
-A soft bed or a cozy couch can work wonders.
-Make sure the person concerned can lie down and relax.
+3. Find a resting place Find a quiet, comfortable place to rest.
+A soft bed or a cosy couch can work wonders.
+Make sure the person can lie down and relax.

-4. Minimize light and noise: Reduce bright lights and loud noises.
+4. Minimise light and noise Reduce bright lights and loud noises.
 Subdued lighting and a quiet environment can help to calm the person and reduce anxiety.

 Seek medical help

-In extreme cases or if the person's condition worsens, medical help should be sought.
+In extreme cases or if the affected person's condition worsens, medical assistance should be sought.
 Do not hesitate to call the emergency services if necessary.

-By staying calm, providing hydration and creating a safe environment, you can effectively alleviate the symptoms of a THC overdose and calm the affected person.
+By staying calm, staying hydrated and creating a safe environment, you can effectively alleviate the symptoms of a THC overdose and calm the affected person.

-THC overdose duration: how long do symptoms last?
+THC overdose duration: How long do the symptoms last?

 Differences between smoked and edible cannabis products